CompAndSave/hugo-decap-cas/content/posts/toner-leaks-how-to-handle-a-leaking-toner-cartridge.md

 ### 2. Issues With Print Quality

-One of the most noticeable issues that may arise once there is a printer cartridge leaking is poor-quality print in the form of smudges, fading prints, and streaks.
-When cleaning a toner leak ensure to also properly clean the paper path and other internal parts of your device.
+One of the most noticeable issues that may arise once there is a printer cartridge leaking is a poor-quality print in the form of smudges, fading prints, and streaks.
+When cleaning a toner leak, ensure to also properly clean the paper path and other internal parts of your device.

 ### 3. Paper Jams